Principle of laser welding

-The penetration can be improved by reducing the welding speed or increasing the welding current.
+Penetration can be improved by either reducing the welding speed or increasing the welding current.

-The method of reducing the welding speed is usually used to improve the penetration and prolong the service life of the equipment.
+Reducing the welding speed is commonly used to improve penetration and increase the lifespan of the equipment.

 5. Auxiliary blowing

-Auxiliary blowing is an essential process in high power laser welding.
+Auxiliary blowing is a crucial process in high-power laser welding.

-On the one hand, it is to prevent metal material sputtering from polluting the focusing mirror (coaxial protective gas);
+Firstly, it helps prevent metal sputtering from contaminating the focusing mirror by using coaxial protective gas.

-On the other hand, it is to prevent excessive accumulation of high-temperature plasma generated in the welding process and prevent the laser from reaching the material surface (side blowing);
+Secondly, it prevents the buildup of high-temperature plasma generated during the welding process and stops the laser from reaching the material surface through sideblowing.

-The third aspect is to blow protective gas to isolate the air, so as to protect the welding pool from oxidation.
+Thirdly, it uses protective gas to isolate the air and protect the welding pool from oxidation.

-The type of auxiliary gas and blowing air volume have a great impact on the welding results, and different blowing methods will also have a certain impact on the welding quality.
+The choice of auxiliary gas and the volume of blowing air greatly influence the welding results, and different blowing methods can also have a significant impact on the welding quality.

 6. Optical fiber and welding joint configuration

-The specific configuration is determined according to the material, thickness, penetration and fit clearance of the product.
+The specific configuration is determined based on the material, thickness, penetration, and fit clearance of the product.

-1. The working distance is large, which can avoid the interference of the fixture, reduce the influence of the fluctuation of the product height, and reduce the pollution of splashes to the protective lens.
+- The working distance is considerable, which enables the avoidance of interference from the fixture, reduces the impact of product height fluctuations, and minimizes the contamination of splashes to the protective lens.